shaliulab/idtrackerai/README.md

     source activate idtrackerai-environment
     idtrackeraiGUI

+Go to the [Quick start](http://idtracker.ai/quickstart.html) and follow the instructions to track a simple example video.

 If the installation did not succeed try proceeding step by step, by running the following commands in your terminal: